-The following table sets forth information with respect to the beneficial ownership of our shares as of September 30, 2022 by:
+The following table sets forth information with respect to the beneficial ownership of our shares as of March 11, 2024 by:

-- each of our named executive officers;

-- each of our directors;

-- all of our current directors and executive officers as a group;

-- each of the selling stockholders; and

-- each person known by us to be the beneficial owner of more than 5% of our common stock.
+- each of our named executive officers; - each of our directors; - all of our current directors and executive officers as a group; and - each person known by us to be the beneficial owner of more than 5% of our Common Stock.

 We have determined beneficial ownership in accordance with the rules and regulations of the SEC and the information is not necessarily indicative of beneficial ownership for any other purpose.
+This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13G or 13D filed with the SEC.
 Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares that they beneficially own, subject to applicable community property laws.

-Applicable percentage ownership is based on 68,492,482 shares of common stock outstanding as of September 30, 2022, which includes 10,000,000 Earnout Voting Shares and 1,587,500 Sponsor Earnout Shares.
-For more details on the terms of such Earnout Voting Shares and Sponsor Earnout Shares, see "Description of Securities-Authorized and Outstanding Stock".
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable or would vest based on service-based vesting conditions within 60 days of September 30, 2022.
+Applicable percentage ownership is based on 74,531,558 shares of Common Stock outstanding as of March 11, 2024, which includes 10,000,000 Earnout Voting Shares and 1,587,400 Sponsor Earnout Shares.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable or would vest based on service-based vesting conditions within 60 days of March 11, 2024.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.